BrunoSDomingues/cloud-computing-orm/README.md

 # cloud-computing-orm

-Python program used to create a simple task manager that resides in AWS.
+Python script used to set up an environment in AWS for a task manager.

 ### AWS Functionalities
 - Usage of tags in order to filter more efficiently